cmu-sei/pharos/share/prolog/oorules/README.md

 dramatically different execution times.
 In this sample, omitting`--no-semantics` was more expensive, but for other input executables, the relative cost of omitting the two options may be reversed.
-We recommend that you start the process with both `--no-semantics`, and `--partitioner=rose`, and if you are able to get good results from OOAnalyzer, you can repeat the analysis with more accurate partitioning options later.
+We recommend that you start the process with `--no-semantics` since it can reduce partitioning time for large files, but not `--partitioner=rose` since it can lead to less accurate results, although that's an oversimplification of the tradeoffs.

 The resulting `ooprog.csv` file will contain hashes for each function in the program, and has no relevance to the the rest of the process.